ArEnSc/Production-RWKV/README.md

 ```

 * RWKV (RWKV GPT): This mode is for training or fine tuning your model quickly. ( Not Available For Training Yet In this Repo )
-** This mode is designed for training and generating the initial hidden state quickly when in memory weight sharing.
+  * This mode is designed for training and generating the initial hidden state quickly when in memory weight sharing.
-** The limitation of this mode is that it doesn't contain a hidden state that can't hold an infinite context length.
+  * The limitation of this mode is that it doesn't contain a hidden state that can't hold an infinite context length.
-** The pros of this mode is that it can utilize parallelism to quickly train because it is in it's GPT configuration.
+  * The pros of this mode is that it can utilize parallelism to quickly train because it is in it's GPT configuration.
-** Another pro of this mode is that it contains a linear self attention mechanism allowing for large context lengths.
+  * Another pro of this mode is that it contains a linear self attention mechanism allowing for large context lengths.
+  * Wierdly RWKV can be trained as an RNN as well ( mentioned in a discord discussion but not implemented )

 The checkpoints for the models can be used for both models.
 This allows you to transition between both a GPT like model and a RNN like model.
 Almost like a shape shifting model.